-During the evaluation and testing process of our internal controls, if we identify one or more material weaknesses in our internal control over financial reporting is effective.
-We cannot assure you that there will not be material weaknesses or significant deficiencies in our internal control over financial reporting in the future.
-Any failure to maintain internal control over financial reporting in the future.
-Any failure to maintain internal control over financial reporting in the future.
+We have taken steps to remediate these material weaknesses, and to further strengthen our accounting staff and internal controls, as described above.
+These measures have only partially remediated the material weaknesses identified in 2022 and 2021 as discussed above.
+We cannot be certain that other material weaknesses and control deficiencies will not be discovered in the future.
 Any failure to maintain internal control over financial reporting could severely inhibit our ability to accurately report our financial condition or results of operations.
-If we are unable to conclude that our internal control over financial reporting is effective, or if our independent registered public accounting firm determines we have a material weakness or significant deficiency in our internal control over financial reporting, we could lose investor confidence in the accuracy and completeness of our financial reports, the market price of our common shares could decline, and we could be subject to sanctions or investigations by Nasdaq, the Securities and Exchange Commission, or the SEC, or other regulatory authorities.
+If our efforts are not successful or other material weaknesses or control deficiencies occur in the future, we may be unable to report our financial results accurately on a timely basis or help prevent fraud, which could cause our reported financial results to be materially misstated and result in the loss of investor confidence or delisting, cause the market price of our Common Shares to decline, and we could be subject to sanctions or investigations by Nasdaq, the Securities and Exchange Commission, or other regulatory authorities.
 Failure to remedy any material weakness in our internal control over financial reporting, or to implement or maintain other effective control systems required of public companies, could also restrict our future access to the capital markets.